ivan-hc/AM/README.md

 - from unofficial repositories of developers external to the project concerned (most of the time they are programs in AppImage format), but only if an official release is not available (see the various WINE, Zoom, VLC, GIMP...).

 You can consult basic information, links to sites and sources used through the related `am -a $PROGRAM` command or by clicking [here](https://github.com/ivan-hc/AM-application-manager/tree/main/programs/.about).

+# Programs intended for rolling release distributions only
+Although the main part of the available applications work correctly even on older GNU/Linux distributions, the following programs compiled with pkg2appimage require [the latest versions of GLIBC](https://www.gnu.org/software/libc/):

+    - 0ad / 0ad-appimage / 0ad-bundle
+    - abiword
+    - asunder
+    - audacious
+    - billard-gl
+    - capbattleship
+    - chromium-bsu
+    - extremetuxracer
+    - gimp
+    - handbrake
+    - vlc / vlc+

+so it is preferable to install "AM" on Debian Testing/Unstable, Arch Linux, Slackware or any other rolling release distribution for maximum performance and compatibility.
+I will try to solve the problem asap.

 # Updates
 To update all the programs, just run the command (without `sudo`):